 You should also have a paper register for those who don’t have the app, so click here to access the templates.
 Just make sure you have somewhere to store the contact details confidentially, and someone responsible for maintaining the register.
 For more info about contact tracing, head to the WA Government or Australian Government website.

-You need to have a business plan just in case an employee is suspected or confirmed to have COVID-19.
+You need to have a COVID-19 management plan ready just in case an employee is suspected or confirmed to have COVID-19.
 This plan should cover:

-- Document the steps you’ll take when someone at work shows symptoms – we recommend following SafeWork Australia’s 6 Steps.
+- List the steps you’ll take when an employee has been a close contact of the virus or shows symptoms – we recommend following SafeWork Australia’s 6 Steps.

 - Detail how you’ll make your workplace safe for everyone, i.e. cleaning and disinfecting the office, having staff self-isolate, using a health surveillance team to offer testing.